her0e1c1/Napoleon/README.rst

     # go to project root. you need to create it if it doesn't exist
     cd /path/to/project_root

-    # copy Vagrantfile (just download the file. so you can get it from a web browser)
+    # copy Vagrantfile (just download the file. so you can get it from a web browser instead)
     curl https://raw.githubusercontent.com/her0e1c1/Napoleon/master/Vagrantfile -O

     # set up virtualbox and install